mvolkmann/blog/src/meteor.md

 To use `Session` in a component, import it with `import {Session} from 'meteor/session;`

-To set the default value of a session key, call `Session.setDefault(key, value)`.

-To set a new value for a session key, call `Session.set(key, value)`.

-To get the value of a session key, call `Session.get(key)`.
+The API for the `Session` object is identical to that of `ReactiveDict` objects since it is one.

-To make session reactive so code is executed whenever the value for a given key changes, use `Tracker.autorun` as follows:
+To make the `Session` reactive so code is executed whenever the value for a given key changes, use `Tracker.autorun` as follows:

 ```js